NMR Process & Technology

 Value added services are incorporated at different stages of manufacturing.
-Screened plastic enclosures are sent out after milling; Digital printing is applied prior to forming, and painted plastic enclosures are sent out after bonding.
+Screened plastic enclosures are sent out after milling; Digital printing on plastic enclosure components is applied prior to forming, and painted plastic enclosures are sent out after bonding.
 In the case of EMI coating, it is applied to plastic enclosures before milling in most cases, but can be added after final assembly as well.

 Lastly, the custom enclosures are packed and shipped per customer instruction along with all required paperwork.